-A student who has received notice of academic dismissal may submit, to the Associate Dean for Academic Affairs, a Petition for Eligibility to Continue on Probation.
-Such a petition must be filed within thirty (30) calendar days after the student has received notice from the Associate Dean for Academic Affairs of academic dismissal.
+A student who has received notice of academic dismissal may submit, to the Associate Dean of Academic Affairs, a Petition for Eligibility to Continue on Probation.
+Such a petition must be filed within thirty (30) calendar days after the student has received notice from the Associate Dean of Academic Affairs of academic dismissal.

 Students should not assume or expect that the petition will be granted.
 This is not for punitive reasons, but because it is not fair or appropriate to allow students to continue a course of study in which they are not likely to be successful.
-A petition may be granted only if the student establishes the following: (1) that the student's inability to remain academically eligible resulted from exceptional circumstances; (2) that the circumstances resulting in the student's academic suspension have been remedied and will not prevent the student from attaining academic good standing; (3) that the student is capable of attaining good academic standing; and (4) that the student complied with the requirements of the academic success plan developed after probation.
+A petition may be granted only if the student establishes the following: (1) that the student's inability to remain academically eligible resulted from extenuating circumstances; (2) that the circumstances resulting in the student's academic suspension have been remedied and will not prevent the student from attaining good academic standing; (3) that the student is likely to attain and maintain good academic standing and is able to satisfactorily complete our program of legal education and to be admitted to the bar; and (4) that the student complied with the requirements of the Academic Success Plan developed after probation.
 The Committee may set conditions for the student's continued enrollment on probation, including but not limited to reduction in course work and specific academic success programming.

 A student's petition must include any and all supporting documentation that the student would like the Academic Standards Committee to consider and that would support the Committee finding that the student has established all four factors required to have the petition granted.
 For this reason, the petition should include any Academic Success Plan documents the student can obtain.
 The Academic Standards Committee will likely review some or all of the petitioner's Academic Success Plan documents, including in particular any documents showing whether the student complied with any Academic Success Plan.
 The petition should include the number of hours worked during each semester in attendance at the UNT Dallas College of Law.
 This listing of documents and information in support of a student's petition is not exclusive.
-The student bears the burden to supply the Academic Standards Committee with documents and information sufficient to demonstrate the student meets the criteria to continue or resume his or her studies at the UNT Dallas College of Law.
+The student bears the burden to supply the Academic Standards Committee with documents and information sufficient to demonstrate the student meets the criteria to continue or resume their studies at the UNT Dallas College of Law.

-A successful petition may result in one of the following:
+A successful petition will result in the student continuing their studies on academic probation for an additional semester or for a period of time determined by the Committee.
+In such a case, the student will be required to retake all required courses in which the student received a grade of F.

-- 1. The student continues his or her studies on academic probation for an additional semester or for a period of time determined by the Committee.
-In such a case, the student will be required to retake all required courses in which the student received a grade of F. - 2.
-The student retakes all courses, including courses in which the student did not receive a grade of F. In addition, the Academic Standards Committee may set conditions for the student's continued enrollment, including reduction in course work and specific academic success programming.
-The decision to continue a student on academic probation must be approved by a simple majority of the voting members of the Committee.
+The Committee's decision to continue a student on academic probation must be unanimous.
+If the Committee decides to grant a petition to continue a student on probation, the Committee must provide to the Associate Dean of Academic Affairs a statement explaining the considerations that led to the decision to grant probation to the student that must be included in the student's file.